SStheHACKER/SiliconStocks/README.md

 # FPGA-Accelerated Multi-Algorithm HFT System

-This repository contains the implementation of a high-frequency trading (HFT) system on Nexys A7 FPGA.
+This repository contains the implementation of a **high-frequency trading (HFT)** system on **Nexys A7 FPGA** using **verilog**.
 The design integrates **four distinct HFT algorithms** along with a custom **on-chip RAM module** that efficiently stores and processes data for multiple stocks.
 The integrated output from these algorithms aims to enhance trading decisions by leveraging the unique strengths of each strategy.

 ## Overview